 Oct–Dec

-The 28-day window after quarter end is short.
-If you start the report on day 1 of the new quarter, you have ~4 weeks.
-If you start day 14 (which is what usually happens), you have 2 weeks.
+The 15-day window after quarter end is tight.
+If you start the report on day 1 of the new quarter, you have just over two weeks.
+If you start day 7 (which is what usually happens), you have a week.
 If a senior incident lands in the same week, the report slips and WorkSafe sees a late submission.

 The Excel-based status quo (and why it always slips)